w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::info

-For ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and controller accounts.
+For Ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and controller accounts.
 That is if you stake on Ledger Live your stash account will be your controller too.

 :::